wotzebra/unique-codes/README.md

 #### Encoding the obfuscated number

 In the next step, the obfuscated number is encoded to string.
 This is just a base conversion using division and modulo.
-If a character has been added to the encoded string, then that character is removed from the available character list for that code.
-This ensures a code never contains duplicate characters.

 ## Testing